ThomasMTurner/Graphite/README.md

 # Eucalyptus
-Metal GPU-accelerated gradient boosting library, aiming to build rapid trees on apple silicon.
+GPU-accelerated gradient boosting library using Metal, aiming to build rapid trees on apple silicon.